denemorhun-nava/nava-qa-interview/README.md

 ## Context

-You are testing [the login page](https://denemorhun-nava.github.io/nava-qa-interview/) for an application.
+You are testing [the Login FLOW](https://denemorhun-nava.github.io/nava-qa-interview/) for an application.

+- Login is handled through a mocked backend API and mocked user data store.
+- The login page has frontend field validations for username and password.
-- Login validates the user account through the backend.
+- After the user submits the form, the user is able to login.
+- Users may have different account states such as active, locked, disabled
+- Users may have different roles such as admin or standard user
 - Users must log in before accessing the dashboard or continuing their main workflow.

-- Users may have different roles and account states.
+- Your test scenarios should cover both:
+    - Field-level validation
+    - Backend/account-level login behavior
 ---

 ## Requirements